WillieHayward/vivesTest/source/_posts/Android's-On-Early-Days.md

 Android is well-known as an open-source working system, meaning anyone can download the Android source code and create their own version of the OS.
 And the Android Available Source Project (AOSP) is how that's done.
 When Google is done establishing Android internally, it's widely released through AOSP, allowing anyone from big manufacturers to hobbyist developers to tinker with the program code.

 However you need some checks and balances to keep up compatibility across devices, and that is where the Android Match ups Program comes in.
 Inside order to receive documentation and get approval to use Google's suite of mobile services (including the Play Store, Google Play Services and other important stuff), manufacturers' builds of Android must pass match ups tests.
-This really is Google's way of ensuring that everything with access to their iphone app marketplace is suitable with the software on there.
+This really is Google's way of ensuring that everything with access to their iPhone app marketplace is suitable with the software on there.

-AOSP also makes it also possible to use Android without Yahoo stuff — services, programs or compatibility checks — and that's what Amazon does with its line of "Fire" products.
+AOSP also makes it also possible to use Android without Yahoo stuff services, programs or compatibility checks and that's what Amazon does with its line of "Fire" products.

 While the core Android OPERATING-SYSTEM is open-source, much of what you might think of as Android is not.